-ITS provides technology support to students, faculty and staff at the University.
-A list of popular services for students is available on their website: https://its.fsu.edu/student-essentials.
-The site contains valuable information on free software available to students, @myFSU email accounts, internet service on campus, cybersecurity tips, troubleshooting, and how to request technical support.
+ITS provides technology support to students, faculty, and staff at FSU.
+The site contains valuable information on free software available to students, @myFSU email accounts, Internet services on campus, cybersecurity tips, troubleshooting, and how to request technical support.

 Campus Map